 Although most breads you keep on the middle rack of the oven, these bagels benefit from being on the top rack.
 They need that extra brown-ness that comes with being closer to the upper baking rods.
 Believe me, a golden brown bagel is much more appealing than a pale one.

-And now for the most amazing gluten free gum free bagel recipe!
+And now for the easiest gluten free dairy free bagel recipe!
 If you enjoyed it, will you give it a rating?!

 - 3 egg whites divided